 To measure economic development at the village level, I constructed a unique data set covering 195 villages in Namhae county between 1969 and 1984.
-I digitized over 336 volumes of historical township status reports and village history books that document economic activities and outcomes at the village level.
-To my knowledge, this is the first paper to use granular data to study rural development in Korea.
+I digitized over 336 volumes of historical records that document economic activities at the village level.
+To my knowledge, this is the first paper that uses granular data to study Korea's successful rural development in the 1970s.

 I focus on three aspects of rural development.
-First, I examine agricultural productivity growth for my sample villages, using two measures: rice yield and kilograms of rice output per agricultural household.
+First, I examine agricultural productivity growth using two measures: rice yield and rice output per agricultural household.
 Rice is the main staple crop in Korea, making up 40% of the total agricultural production by weight in 1974 in Namhae county (Namhae County Office 1974).